From Statistics Explained

 Forestry within rural development

 Forestry, along with farming, remains crucial for land use and the management of natural resources in the EU’s rural areas, and as a basis for economic diversification in rural communities.
 The EU funds many different measures for rural development that directly benefit forest owners.
 Rural development policy is part of the EU’s common agricultural policy (CAP) which has been the main instrument for implementing forestry measures in recent years.
-In this context, it is estimated that spending on forest-related measures during the 2007-2013 period through the European Agricultural Fund for Rural Development will amount to a value between EUR 9 000 million and EUR 10 000 million.
+In this context, it is estimated that spending on forest-related measures during the 2007–13 period through the European Agricultural Fund for Rural Development amounted to between EUR 9 000 million and EUR 10 000 million.

 Further Eurostat information

-- Forestry in the EU and the world (Statistical books)
+- Forestry in the EU and the world (Statistical book)

 - Forestry Statistics — 2009 edition (Pocketbook)